suixinsuo/olympus-protocol/docs/redeem.md

 - Reimbursable: At the end of the transaction, the sender of this transaction will be reimbursed for the used gas from the accumulated fee of the fund manager.
 If any reimbursable function reverts, check if the accumulated fee is enough to cover reimbursing the caller.

-- Gas Estimation:To the web3 estimation in order to not run out of gas you shall add a margin to web3 estimation not to get out of gas.
+- Gas Estimation: To the web3 estimation in order to not run out of gas you shall add a margin to web3 estimation not to get out of gas.

-- No ETH: In the scenario that the derivative is not holding ETH, all of the fund's ETH has been invested in different tokens, in the first transaction withdraw will calculate how much ETH is required to fulfil the withdraw and sell enough token amounts to get this quantity (without breaking the token proportion).
-The withdraw transaction will, for this reason, require more than double the gas of the other transactinpmons
+- No ETH: In the scenario that the derivative is not holding ETH, all of the fund's ETH has been invested in different tokens, in the first transaction withdraw will calculate how much ETH is required to fulfill the withdraw and sell enough token amounts to get this quantity (without breaking the token proportion).
+The withdraw transaction will, for this reason, require more than double the gas of the other transactions

 #### Example code